XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/node_to_shard.md

 ---
 html: node_to_shard.html
 parent: logging-and-data-management-methods.html
+seo:
-blurb: Copy data from the ledger store into the shard store.
+    description: Copy data from the ledger store into the shard store.
 labels:
   - Data Retention
 ---